consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 [note about including schemas by-reference from below.]

-DRP 0.7 implementors MUST support application/octet-stream requests and application/json responses for signed POST an DELETE requests
+DRP 0.7 implementors MUST support text/plain requests and application/json responses for signed POST and DELETE requests

 [expand endpoints with their failure states]